-Recommended NJ Online Sportsbooks
+Recommended Online Sportsbooks in NJ

 New Jersey was one of the first states to legalize and launch sports betting after the federal ban was lifted by the United States Supreme Court.
 This state was expected to become a major market in the United States, and that has proven to be the case over the last few years.